Jul 22, 2019

 The teacher preparation program with a Master of Arts in Teaching is offered on a semester system.
 Each specialization has a planned sequence of courses.
 An ePortfolio based on the program’s identified outcomes must be submitted and approved during the final course of the program.

-The sequence of courses for this program is dependent upon the specialization.
 Please see the course sequence chart on each specialization page.

 Note on Licensure